quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Bidirectional Streams

-With bidirectional streams you can carry data in both directions, for example, from the initiator to the peer and in reverse.
+With bidirectional streams data can be sent in both directions, for example, from the connection initiator to the peer and the other way around.

 *open bidirectional stream*